 Cats are intelligent creatures, and their behaviors can be influenced with patience and training.
 Many people have taught their cats how to perform tricks, fetch toys, and even listen to commands like “come here”.
 Felines will also quickly learn to associate a specific behavior with the sound of a clicker.
 Since cat behavior is so malleable at a young age, many people wait until adopt a shelter cat month to find their next dog-like cat.

 According to behavioral biologist, Karen Pryor, she states, “For today’s city cats, often living out their entire lives confined indoors, clicker training can provide valuable mental and physical stimulation; it enriches the cat’s life and can help the cat to be healthier, happier and a more responsive companion.”

 Whether you’re in the market for a dog, or a cat that acts like a dog, takes the steps necessary to ensure a long and healthy life for your new friend.
+Cat insurance get provide your furry friend coverage in case of an accident or illness.
 Get a free Prudent Pet quote today!